lambdaclass/erlings/sequential/installing/README.md

 - Make (probably already installed on your system).
 - Rebar.

-We suggest 2 ways to install Erlang: asdf or nix.
+We suggest 2 ways to install Erlang + Rebar: asdf or nix.

 ### ASDF